-If you’ve ever looked at your abandoned checkouts under ‘Orders’ in your Shopify store you might be overwhelmed by how many customers are abandoning their carts.
+If you’ve ever looked at your abandoned checkouts under ‘Orders’ in your Shopify store you might be overwhelmed by your high cart abandonment.
 According to Baymard, 69.23% is the cart abandonment rate for the average online store.
-Despite the high number, it is possible to recover abandoned carts effectively, and affordably.
+Despite the high number, it is possible to recover abandoned carts effectively and affordably.
 85.65% of cart abandonments occur on mobile phones, so mobile optimization and testing is essential for online store owners.
-In this article you’ll learn why you should recover abandoned carts, effective abandoned cart recovery tactics, abandoned cart apps, and more.
+In this article you’ll learn why you should recover abandoned carts, effective cart abandonment recovery tactics, abandoned cart apps, and more.

 What Is an Abandoned Cart?